$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 In this section, we diagonalise the full mass matrix of the extended model, following the same procedure as in Section \ref{subsec:Effective-Yukawa-couplings}, but including the extra matter content of the extended model.
 We may write the mass terms and couplings in Eq.~\eqref{eq: full_lagrangian} as a $9\times9$ matrix in flavour space (we also define 9-dimensional vectors as $\psi_{\alpha}$ and $\psi_{\beta}^{c}$ below),

-where the diagonal mass parameters $\bar{M}_{44,55,66}^{\psi,\psi^{c}}$ are splitted for quarks and leptons due to the VEV of $\Omega_{15}$,
+where the diagonal mass parameters $M_{44,55,66}^{Q,L}$ are splitted for quarks and leptons due to the VEV of $\Omega_{15}$,

-where $a=4,5,6$, and similar equations are obtained for the $\psi^{c}$ sector, however in the $\psi^{c}$ sector the mass splitting is minimal due to $\left\langle \Omega_{15}\right\rangle $ being of order a few hundreds GeV, while $M_{aa}^{\psi^{c}}$ are much heavier due to the hierarchy in Eq.~\eqref{eq:hierarchy_scalesVL-1}.
+where $a=4,5,6$.
+Similar equations are obtained for the $\psi^{c}$ sector, however in the $\psi^{c}$ sector the mass splitting is minimal due to $\left\langle \Omega_{15}\right\rangle $ being of order a few hundreds GeV while $M_{aa}^{\psi^{c}}$ are much heavier due to a generalisation of the hierarchy in Eq.~\eqref{eq:hierarchy_scalesVL-1}.
 In Eq.~\eqref{eq:9x9_mass_matrix} we have achieved an extra zero in the (2,7) entry by rotating $\psi_{2}$ and $\psi_{3}$, without loss of generality thanks to the zeros in the upper $3\times3$ block (see Section \ref{subsec:Effective-Yukawa-couplings}).